How to Create Characters Your Readers Simp For

 And if you need any more convincing on why this is so important, take a look at this resource:

 Look, this matters.
-The gender, age, body type, skin color, and maybe even the hair color of your characters influences how your reader views them.
-So give some thought to what your character looks like.
-Even if you’re not the kind of writer that goes into describing what your characters look like, it can help deepen your connection with them.
+The gender, age, voice, body type, skin color, and maybe even the hair color of your characters influence how your reader views them, how other characters view them, and how they view themselves.

 A Fun Exercise

-If you’re having trouble visualizing your characters, try logging on to Pinterest and searching for different types of attributes (i.e., dark-haired male).
-You can ask yourself what actor might play your character in a movie or simply gather some ideas onto a board of how you might imagine your character.
+If you're having trouble picturing your characters, try logging on to Pinterest and searching for different types of attributes (i.e., dark-haired male).
+You can ask yourself what actor might play your character in a movie or simply gather some ideas about how you might imagine your character.
 (This will also come in handy later when you get that movie deal for your book.)

 A Note on Skin Color